The Last Global Extinction in the deep

 600,000 years ago, as the Ice Age climate cycles rapidly increased in severity

-25 years ago, and has subsequently been recognised world-wide, although it has
+and has subsequently been recognised world-wide, although it has received

-received little specific attention prior to our recent studies (since 2001).
-It
+little specific attention prior to our recent studies (since 2001).
+It was

-preferentially targeted elongate cylindrical forms, often with specialised
+extinction episode preferentially targeted elongate cylindrical forms, often

 Between 2001 and 2006, we investigating the global architecture, timing,